 What is a Civil Funeral?

-By choosing a civil funeral, families can ensure this final act of love focusses entirely on their loved one.
-It may be a celebration or reflection of their life.
-The style and tone are appropriate to them whilst being sensitive to the circumstances of their death.
+By choosing a civil funeral, you can ensure this final life event focuses entirely on your loved one with a style and tone appropriate to them.